 The sections below describe how the transition will affect each of the naming functions identified and what changes, if any, the CWG-Stewardship recommends addressing these effects.
 In summary, the CWG-Stewardship recommends that:

-ICANN to continue as IANA Functions Operator for the Naming Related Services through the creation of a Post-Transition IANA (PTI)
+ICANN, through an affiliate controlled by ICANN, to continue as IANA Functions Operator for the Naming Related Services through the creation of a separate legal entity, Post-Transition IANA (PTI).

-Establishment of service level agreement between the PTI and the IANA Functions Operator for the Naming Related Services
+Establishment of service level agreement between ICANN and PTI, the IANA Functions Operator for the Naming Related Services.

-Changes proposed to root zone environment and relationship with root zone maintainer
+Changes proposed to root zone environment and relationship with root zone maintainer.

 In developing this response the CWG-Stewardship has been mindful of the “Principles and Criteria that Should Underpin Decisions on the Transition of NTIA Stewardship for Naming Related Functions” as developed and agreed by the CWG-Stewardship as included in Annex C.